Retherichus/wvw-insights/README.md

    - Click the WvW Insights icon or press `Ctrl+Shift+W`
    - Generate or enter your history token
    - Configure your log directory (or sync from ArcDPS)
+   - (Optional) Set your guild name in Settings

 2. **Upload Logs**:
    - Open the addon window